philote/eat-the-reich/README.md

     - flashback re-rolling
 - Supports light and dark modes
 - [Nicoloye](https://github.com/Nicoloye) added a French translation
+- Compendium:
+    - Pre-made characters with their items
+    - Paris map scene

 ### TODO
-- Play/Edit mode for character sheets
 - Styling
-    - Different background for Threats & items
-    - Threats - Design change for ubermenschen?
     - GM rolls should be different style than player rolls in chat
     - custom dice images for Dice so Nice
 - Macros
     - PC roll without stats
     - GM roll without Threat rating
 - Rolls
-    - Make Injuries effect the sheet/rolls automatically
+    - Make Injuries effect the sheet/rolls automatically somehow...
-- Pre-made Compendiums
-    - create pre-made characters
-    - Pre-gen Items
-    - add map scene

 # License & Acknowledgements
 The ‘Eat The Reich’ game is copyright © 2023 Rowan, Rook and Decard.
 All artwork in the game is copyright © 2023 Will Kirkby.
 You can find out more and support these games at [rowanrookanddecard.com](https://rowanrookanddecard.com)

-https://rowanrookanddecard.com/rrd-community-licence
+Eat the Reich Images are used from the community RRD: https://rowanrookanddecard.com/rrd-community-licence

 ### Icons used